smoke-you/pyLiveKML/README.md

 * Serving from Python 3.10 on Ubuntu 22.04

-It is possible, even probable, that pyLiveKML will work with other KML-compliant GIS's and/or other operating systems, and/or later versions of Python, but no such alternatives have been researched or tested by the author.
+It is possible, even probable, that pyLiveKML will (at least partially) work with other KML-compliant GIS's and/or other operating systems, and/or later versions of Python, but no such alternatives have been researched or tested by the author.

 # Evaluation Applications